oschvr/scanner/README.md

 # scanner

-scanner is a tiny TCP scanner library written in Go
+scanner is a tiny TCP scanner library written in Go.
+Similar to nmap

 ## Installation